mpv-player/mpv/DOCS/man/input.rst

     See ``--hue``.

 ``hwdec`` (RW)
-    Return the current hardware decoder that is used.
-This uses the same values as the ``--hwdec`` option.
-If software decoding is active, this returns ``no``.
-You can write this property.
-Then the ``--hwdec`` option is set to the new value, and video decoding will be reinitialized (internally, the player will perform a seek to refresh the video properly).

-    Note that you don't know the success of the operation immediately after writing this property.
-It happens with a delay as video is reinitialized.

-``detected-hwdec``
-    Return the current hardware decoder that was detected and opened.
-Returns the same values as ``hwdec``.
+    Reflects the ``--hwdec`` option.

+    Writing to it may change the currently used hardware decoder, if possible.
+    (Internally, the player may reinitialize the decoder, and will perform a seek to refresh the video properly.)
+You can watch the other hwdec properties to see whether this was successful.

+    Unlike in mpv 0.9.x and before, this does not return the currently active hardware decoder.

+``hwdec-active``
+    Return ``yes`` or ``no``, depending on whether any type of hardware decoding is actually in use.

+``hwdec-detected``
+    If software decoding is active, this returns the hardware decoder in use.
+    Otherwise, it returns either ``no``, or if applicable, the currently loaded hardware decoding API.
 This is known only once the VO has opened (and possibly later).
 With some VOs (like ``opengl``), this is never known in advance, but only when the decoder attempted to create the hw decoder successfully.
-Also, hw decoders with ``-copy`` suffix are returned only while hw decoding is active (and unset afterwards).
+Also, hw decoders with ``-copy`` suffix will return ``no`` while no video is being decoded.
 All this reflects how detecting hw decoders are detected and used internally in mpv.

 ``panscan`` (RW)
     See ``--panscan``.